handrades/handrade.com/_posts/2020-4-13-PowerShell-for-non-System-Admins.md

 ### Excel

 So let's work with the first 3 bolded items from the list above, but before we begin one thing you need to know is that by default PowerShell is not able to retrieve all data.
 This is why there are modules, which you can look at them as applications that you install on your operating system.
 Where the application is the module and the operating system is PowerShell.
-So every time you install a new module, you are making PowerShell even more useful.
+So every time you install a new module, you are making PowerShell even more powerful.

 Copy the table below and paste it in a blank excel worksheet, save it on your Downloads folder and name it SampleData.xlsx.
 This way we have something to work on.